 What are balloons made of?

-Natural latex rubber and metalized nylon (sometimes mistakenly called “Mylar”) are the most common materials use in modern balloon manufacturing.
+Natural latex rubber and metalized nylon (sometimes mistakenly called “Mylar”) are the most common materials used in modern balloon manufacturing.
 Airigami primarily uses latex balloons.
 Latex is a natural product derived from trees, and is biodegradable.
-Many plants natural make latex and tapping trees for the material doesn’t harm them.
+Many plants naturally make latex, and tapping trees for the material doesn’t harm them.
 Latex harvesting discourages deforestation because latex-producing trees are left intact.
 In fact, a tree can produce latex for up to 40 years.

 When were balloons invented?

 Balloons have existed for centuries.
 The earliest balloons were made of animal bladders filled with air or liquid and hurled as weapons or toys.
 Many references to early, non-latex balloons can be found in literature, from 1813’s Swiss Family Robinson to 1851’s Moby Dick.
 The first rubber balloons were made in 1824 at the Royal Institution in London by Professor Michael Faraday for use in his experiments with hydrogen.
 The following year, toy balloons were introduced by rubber manufacturer Thomas Hancock in the form of a do-it-yourself kit consisting of a bottle of rubber solution and a condensing syringe.
 Vulcanized toy balloons, unaffected by changes in temperature, were first manufactured by J.G.
 Ingram of London in 1847—the prototype of modern toy balloons.

 What gas/equipment do you fill the balloons with?